I was sick as a dog when I stumbled on DrSeckin.com in January 2017.

-I was running from Seckin as much as I was running to him.
+Without realizing it, I was running from Seckin as much as I was running to him.

 “I wasn’t ready to hear you tell me how sick I was,” I recently told Seckin, tears welling in my eyes as I recalled that first meeting.